 President of Fieldstone Consulting, Inc. ®, Dr. William A. Weary has served boards and administrations of universities, colleges, independent schools, and nonprofits generally, in the United States and abroad.
 Assignments include planning, governance, assessment, transition management, and facilitation.
 The 2016-17 academic year marks Fieldstone Consulting's 23rd, with service to over 300 institutions.
-It is Bill's 29th as a full-time consultant.
+Bill now has been consulting for 32 years.

 In addition to ongoing consulting in higher education, Bill has written and presented widely, largely on presidential and board assessment, presidential search, and board leadership.
 Works include:

 Presidential and Board Assessment in Higher Education: Purposes, Policies & Strategies, with Richard T. Ingram (Association of Governing Boards of Universities and Colleges, 2000).

 "The Role of the Board in Presidential Transition," in James Martin and James E. Samels, eds., Presidential Transition in Higher Education: Managing Leadership Change, (Johns Hopkins University Press, 2004).

 "Stressed Institutions: The Role of the Board," in James Martin and James E. Samels, eds., Turnaround: Leading Stressed Colleges and Universities to Excellence (Johns Hopkins University Press, 2009).

 Presentations for higher education have included workshops on presidential and board assessment and on presidential search at the National Conference on Trusteeship of the AGB (1995–2007, and 1995–2003, respectively), as well as a panel discussion on presidential assessment for The Chronicle of Higher Education's conference on the state of the academic presidency (2006).